White Working Class: Overcoming Class Cluelessness in America | nwLaborPress

 I won’t even repeat them.
 They are pretty bad though.
 And they’re pretty open.

-Is it fair to say then that this book is written for members of the professional managerial elite — to try to get them to have increased empathy so they exacerbate less this tension or divide?
+Is it fair to say then that this book is written for members of the professional managerial elite — to try to get them to have increased empathy so they stop exacerbating the divide?

 I think my goal is less to spark empathy on the part of the cultural elite then to send a message that people who have jobs like plumbers, electricians, wind farm technicians, radiology technicians … these people don’t deserve your empathy; they deserve your respect.
 The work they do is important.
 The life you live would be impossible without it.
 It’s as important as the professional job you do.
 They deserve your respect, and they’re not getting it.
 In response to your former question of what kinds of insults, you don’t have to look very far.
 You have Hillary Clinton calling these people “deplorables” – racist, sexist, and homophobic.
 And Barack Obama in 2012 saying they are bitter people, clinging to guns and religion.
 Those are very condescending comments, very unselfconsciously delivered.